Basti1309/transchat-client/README.md

 `npm install`

 You should create your own google cloud account and authorize the app.
-Visit : https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries and follow the guide for setup.
+<p>Visit : https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries and follow the guide for setup.</p>

 Dont` forget to set the environment variable GOOGLE_APPLICATION_CREDENTIALS  to the file path of the JSON file that contains your service account key.